lawrencegripper/azbrowse/README.md

 ## Status

-This is a pet project which has matured thanks to support from awesome contributions.
+This is **no longer actively maintained**.
+If you are interested in taking the project forward please consider setting up a fork.

 [![asciicast](https://asciinema.org/a/325237.svg)](https://asciinema.org/a/325237)